adslbarxatov/Races/README.md

 ## Description

-Races minigame – a sample project for MonoGame Framework.
+“Races” minigame – a sample project for MonoGame Framework.
 A detailed description of the app is available on [its own page](https://adslbarxatov.github.io/Races)

 &nbsp;